427th Reconnaissance Squadron: Combat in the European Theater

 In 1943, the squadron began flying missions to Germany, participating in the first attack by American heavy bombers on a target in Germany, a raid on the submarine yards at Wilhelmshaven on 27 January 1943.
 From that time, it concentrated primarily on strategic bombardment of German industry, marshalling yards, and other strategic targets, including the ball bearing plants at Schweinfurt, shipyards at Bremen and an aircraft engine factory at Hamburg.

 The 427th received a Distinguished Unit Citation when adverse weather on 11 January 1944 prevented its fighter cover from joining the group, exposing it to continuous attacks by Luftwaffe fighters.
 Despite this opposition, the unit successfully struck an aircraft assembly plant at Oschersleben.

 Although a strategic bombing unit, the squadron was diverted on occasion to close air support and interdiction for ground forces.
 It attacked gun emplacements and bridges in the Pas-de-Calais during Operation Overlord, the invasion of Normandy, in June 1944; bombed enemy troops during Operation Cobra, the breakout at Saint Lo, and during the Battle of the Bulge.
 It bombed military installations near Wesel during Operation Lumberjack, the Allied assault across the Rhine.
-Its last combat mission was an attack on 25 April 1945 against an armament factory at Pilsen.
+Its last combat mission was an attack on 25 April 1945 against an armament factory at Plzeň.

 Following VE Day in May 1945 the 303d Group was reassigned to the North African Division, Air Transport Command and moved to Casablanca Airfield, French Morocco, to use its B-17 bombers as transports, ferrying personnel from France to Morocco.
 However, the two B-17 groups moved to Casablanca proved surplus to Air Transport Command's needs and the squadron was inactivated in late July 1945 and its planes ferried back to the United States.